MedBens02/webApp_docker/README.md

    ```bash
    git clone https://github.com/MedBens02/webApp_docker.git
    ```

+### Building the Docker Image

-2. Run the create_env.sh script
+1. Run the create_env.sh script

    ```bash
    ./create_env.sh
    ```

+### Accessing the Docker Containers

-3. If you want to access the webserver get its id then run access_server.sh
+1. If you want to access a container get its id then run access_server.sh

     Example: